 This article covers everything about marijuana laws in Maryland.
 We explore medical marijuana and recreational marijuana use and discuss penalties for possession, decriminalization, and future perspectives for cannabis legalization.
 You’ll also learn about a federally legal alternative to marijuana in Maryland.

-- Marijuana is illegal in Maryland for recreational use.
+Starting July 1, 2023, marijuana is now legal in Maryland for recreational use.

 Is Weed Legal in Maryland?

 Weed is legal for medical marijuana patients in Maryland.
-Recreational users can still face penalties for possessing more than one ounce of marijuana.
+Recreational users can still face penalties for possessing more than 1.5 ounces of marijuana.

 Related: Where Is Weed Legal in the US?